progrium/duplex/README.md

 Like ZeroMQ devices, Duplex provides tools to let you build middleman "proxy" services.
 Using the metadata of headers, similar to HTTP proxies, you can customize routing and add features like authentication or rate limiting, without touching the RPC payloads.
 This is somewhat similar to Filters in Twitter Finagle.

 One "trick" we've been thinking about in tandem with our service discovery system, is allowing a middleman service to insert itself into the path of RPC connections via service discovery hooks.
 This would allow you to transparently insert and remove RPC proxy services to log traffic, add tracing, split requests, etc.

 ## Thanks to

-[Jeff Lindsay](https://github.com/progrium), my awesome mentor at DigitalOcean.
+* [Jeff Lindsay](https://github.com/progrium), my extremely awesome mentor who radiates awesomeness everywhere!
+(This may have been typed up at 1am.
+In all seriousness, I hope to continue working with you in the future.)
+* [DigitalOcean](http://www.digitalocean.com), who sponsored my summer internship in 2014 and my work on this project, among other things.
+They are a really really really really great bunch of people!

 ## License